Anderson-Lab/anderson-lab.github.io/csis_604_summer_2017/linux_assignment.md

 <a href="https://www.learnenough.com/command-line-tutorial">https://www.learnenough.com/command-line-tutorial</a>

 ## Questions
+All of the questions below are pulled verbatum from the link above and full attribution, copyright, and credit is given to the original authors.
+I only paste them here, so you can easily access them in one place.

 ### Chapter 1
 1. By referring to Figure 5, identify the prompt, command, options, arguments, and cursor in each line of Figure 6.